KevinVan720/morphable_shape/README.md

 ```
 The MorphMethod.weighted tries to use as little control
 points as possible to do the morphing and takes into account the length of each side of a shape.
 The MorphMethod.unweighted uses more points
-but do not use the length information.
+but do not utilize the length information.
 The MorphMethod.auto will choose either
-one of the aformentioned methods based on some geometric criteria to make the morphing
+one of the two methods based on some geometric criteria to make the morphing
 process to look more natural.
 The auto method generally works well, but you can
 try other ones if the morphing looks weird.